Kim Sharma

-Kim Michelle Sharma is an Indian actress and model who works in Hindi and Telugu films.
+Kim Michelle Sharma is an Indian former actress and model who worked in Hindi and Telugu films.
 She made her acting debut in the 2000-romantic drama Mohabbatein for which she won the IIFA Award for Star Debut of the Year – Female.
 Sharma went on to appear in films such as Tum Se Achcha Kaun Hai (2002), Khadgam (2002), Fida (2004), Taj Mahal: An Eternal Love Story (2005) and Godfather (2007).

 Personal life

 Sharma was born to a Hindu father and Christian mother, and was raised as a Christian.
 Her family's patron saint is Saint Michael after whom she received her middle name.

-Career

-Sharma has appeared in advertisements for multiple companies.

-Aditya Chopra signed her for his second directorial venture, Mohabbatein, in 2000.